Ant-Inspired Density Estimation via Random Walks: Extensions to Other Regular Topologies

-We now extend our results to a broader set of graph topologies, demonstrating the generality of the local mixing analysis discussed above.
-We illustrate divergence between local and global mixing properties, which can have significant effects on random walk-based algorithms.
+We now discuss extensions of our results to a broader set of graph topologies, demonstrating the generality of our local mixing analysis.
+We illustrate divergence between local and global mixing properties, which can have significant effects on random-walk-based algorithms